 7. Regulatory Compliance

-Rules around taxes, labor laws, data protection, and industry-specific requirements seem to change constantly, making it hard to keep up.
+Rules around taxes, labor laws, data protection, regulatory compliance, and industry-specific requirements seem to change constantly, making it hard to keep up.
 For small business owners managing many tasks, tracking these updates can feel burdensome.

 The stakes are high: non-compliance can lead to steep fines, lawsuits, or even a tarnished reputation.
 Such consequences can wipe out an entire business.
+So do not underestimate the importance of having a privacy policy, cookie policy or terms and conditions document, especially if you are an e-commerce business.

 8. Scalability